 Line 1.
-Income (Loss) From Equity Method Foreign Corporations

-Report on line 1, column (a), the financial income (loss) included on Part I, line 11, for any foreign corporation accounted for on the equity method and remove such amount in column (b) or (c), as applicable.
-Report the amount of dividends received and other taxable amounts received or includible from foreign corporations on Part II, lines 2 through 5, as applicable.
+Income (Loss) From Equity Method Foreign Corporations equity method and remove such amount in column (b) or (c), as applicable.
+Report the amount of dividends received and other taxable amounts received or includible from or includible with respect to foreign corporations on Part II, lines 2 through 5, as applicable.